The 7 Foods You Absolutely Must Eat in Austin

 Wherever you land, follow a few guidelines.
 With a group, it's almost always better to order family style by the pound rather than by the plate.
 Beef is king in Texas, specifically brisket, so make it the main meat.
-Monstrously fatty beef ribs are another clutch order, but expect to share -- each rib usually weighs 1-2lb.
+Monstrously fatty beef ribs are another clutch order, but expect to share -- each rib usually weighs 1-2 pounds.
 Sausage is a final signature of Texas, and these days pitmasters begrudgingly have mastered the art of pork ribs.

 Whatever you do, keep the sauce on the side.
 Most pitmasters cringe when customers drench the meat in sauce before at least trying a bite plain to experience the flavor.

 la Barbecue: Austin’s woman-owned BBQ institution, now housed in a hip convenience store, has standout beef and pork ribs, brisket, and sandwiches that are well worth the wait.

 Franklin Barbecue: Franklin Barbecue is as famous for its hours-long-wait as it is for its worth-it melt-in-your-mouth brisket, so bring a folding chair and a cooler to enjoy the meat pilgrimage like a pro.

 LeRoy and Lewis: This off-the-beaten-path new-school BBQ truck offers unique and highly prized cuts of locally-sourced meats -- think smoked beef cheeks, whole-hog platters, and pork sausages spiked with hops -- plus rotating specials.